47degrees/sbt-microsites/KAZARI_PLUGIN.md

 * `codemirror.css`, the main stylesheet used by CodeMirror.
 * Theme CSS: CodeMirror can be configured with different themes, as you'll see in just a minute.
 In order for the themes to work, you'll need to provide its associated stylesheet too (i.e.: `monokai.css` for the Monokai theme).

-Those files can be downloaded from the current [CodeMirror release](http://codemirror.net/codemirror.zip).
+Those files can be downloaded from the [CodeMirror official site](http://codemirror.net/doc/releases.html).
+Note that Kazari is compatible with CodeMirror version 5.19.0.

 Once you get all your scripts and stylesheets ready, you just need to include them in your project like this: